To apply to the JST Renewal Program, please provide:

 - Statement of Purpose Applicant for the JST Renewal Program: A Sabbatical Experience Program are asked to submit a 750 word autobiographical statement emphasizing your personal development, including why you see the Renewal program as helpful for you and your future ministry.
 You may submit this through the online application portal.

 - Unofficial Transcripts.
-Applicants are required to upload unofficial copies of transcripts for all post-secondary academic work into the application portal.
-Transcripts must: 1) list all of the courses you took as a student, 2) list the grade the student received for each course, 3) indicate whether an academic degree has been awarded.
+Renewal Program applicants are required to upload unofficial copies of transcripts documenting either: 1) an undergraduate/graduate degree in theology; or 2) the most recent degree they have earned; or 3) an undergraduate degree of any kind.
+Transcripts must: 1) list all of the courses you took as a student; 2) list the grade the student received for each course; and 3) indicate whether an academic degree has been awarded.
 All transcripts must be in English or accompanied by an English translation provided directly from the school or a certified transcript evaluation service.

 Note: Sabbaticants who are admitted will be required to provide official transcripts verifying the authenticity of all unofficial transcripts submitted in the application process.
 Instructions for submitting official transcripts will be provided after applicants receive an admission decision.
 Any discrepancy between the uploaded transcript and the official transcript, or failure to submit official transcripts, may result in any of the following: 1) an applicant's admission offer may be withdrawn; 2) a registration hold may be placed on a matriculated student's account; 3) a matriculated student may be withdrawn from their program.